 Mr. Temple choreographed the opening of the China and Hong Kong reunification ceremony and was honored with a statue of his likeness at the theater entrance of the Arts University of Mongolia in recognition of his accomplishments.
 He has been Artistic Director of New World Ballet since 2005.
-He has been awarded the Spirit of Sonoma County award and named one of the 22 People to Watch in 2022 by the Press Democrat.
-Mr. Temple was also named King of Carnaval, San Francisco in 2004.
-A few of the past performances presented to the company under Victor Temple’s direction include acts from Sleeping Beauty, Nutcracker, the full-length Hansel & Gretel, and a modernized version of Cinderella.
+He has been awarded the Spirit of Sonoma County award and named one of the 22 People to Watch in 2022 by A few of the past performances presented to the company under Victor Temple’s direction include acts from Sleeping Beauty, Nutcracker, the full-length Hansel & Gretel, and a modernized version of Cinderella.
 In addition, New World Ballet also hosted the First & Second Annual Humboldt Dance Festivals, which featured dance instructors and musicians of African Diaspora, including Afro-Cuban, Congolese, Samba/ Afro-Brazilian, and West African as well as classical ballet, contemporary ballet, pointe, and hip-hop workshops.

 Guest Artists Fall 2022